-- Go to the menu item $View \rightarrow Toolbars$. - Ensure that the Label item has a check mark next to it.
-If it doesn't, click on the Label item, and it will be activated. - Click on the places layer in the Layers list, so that it is highlighted. - Click on the following toolbar button:
+- 1. Go to the menu item View 2 Toolbars - 2.
+Ensure that the Label Toolbar item has a check mark next to it.
+If it doesn't, click on the Label Toolbar item to activate it. - 3.
+Click on the places layer in the Layers panel so that it is highlighted - 4.
+Click on the latertool toolbar button to open the Labels tab of the Layer Styling panel - 5.
+Switch from No Labels to labels Single Labels